-In February we celebrated our first grandbaby’s third birthday!
-We also celebrated the engagement of my son and soon-to-be daughter-in-law.
-My husband and I went on a trip to Cuba and it was an adventure of lifetime!
-Being an Empty Nester has been okay!
-I love this season of life and as is obvious whenever I’m around my grandbabies, …I fully intend to cling tight to each one of them and rock, coo, cuddle, make silly faces, and love, love, love them for hours and hours…or at least until their diapers need changing…hahaha.
+In February we always celebrate our first grandbaby’s birthday!
+We celebrate the engagement of my son and daughter-in-love.
+The month of hearts and love is always a time of celebration at our place.
+I love this season of life and as is obvious whenever I’m around my grandbabies, …I fully intend to cling tight to each one of them and rock, coo, cuddle, play, make silly faces, and love, love, love them for hours and hours…or at least for the youngest, until their diapers need changing…hahaha.

 Me?
 I don’t have many domestic skills…none actually.
 The thing I do best for dinner is make reservations!
 No, I’ve decided I’ll have to take up riding a Harley or something, maybe get a tattoo,… something to edge in the “cool factor”.
 (I can just hear my kids rolling on the floor laughing hysterically.
 “Mom ride a Harley?…get a tattoo?…yeah, right??!!” ) Okay, enough sarcasm, I guess I won’t be that cool!

 On Feb.
 20, 2011 as we waited expectantly for our new grandbaby to arrive on the scene, I also celebrated the 10th anniversary of my breast cancer diagnosis.
 Now I ask you…how “cool” is that??